seeu-inspace/easyg/README.md

 - "If someone sends a cookie called '0', automattic.com responds with a list of all 152 cookies supported by the application: curl -v -H 'Cookie: 0=1' https://automattic.com/?cb=123 | fgrep Cookie" [[Reference](https://hackerone.com/reports/310105)];
-- CRLF injection [[Reference](https://www.acunetix.com/websitesecurity/crlf-injection/)], "When you find response header injection, you can probably do better than mere XSS or open-redir.
+- Carriage Return Line Feed (CRLF) injection: "When you find response header injection, you can probably do better than mere XSS or open-redir.
 Try injecting a short Content-Length header to cause a reverse desync and exploit random live users." [[Reference](https://twitter.com/albinowax/status/1412778191119396864)]

 ### <ins>HTTP request smuggling</ins>